KumarTambe/Navbar/README.md

 # Navbar
-horizontal.html - A simple horizontal navigation bar created using flexbox.
+horizontal.html - A simple horizontal navigation bar like any normal website created using flexbox. vertical.html - A simple vertical navigation bar like X.com website created using flexbox as well.